Positively Epic South Australian Road Trips

 - The Adelaide Hills – best known for the German town of Hahndorf and Mount Lofty Lookout – it’s right on Adelaide’s doorstep, the hills offer a mix of bushland, farmland and wineries.

-- McLaren Vale – Part of the Flu
+- McLaren Vale – Part of the Fleurieu Peninsula

-We would be more likely to visit the Adelaide Hills region as a day trip or weekend drive rather than a road trip due to its proximity to the city and suburbs.
-Many people visit Mount Lofty Lookout, Cleland Wildlife Park and Hahndorf in a day – if you want to include it in your S
+We would be more likely to visit the Adelaide Hills region as a day trip or weekend drive rather than a road trip because of its proximity to the city and suburbs.
+Many people visit Mount Lofty Lookout, Cleland Wildlife Park, and Hahndorf in a day – if you want to include it in your South Australia road trip.

 When: It’s beautiful in Autumn when the vines change colour, but this works any time of year.

 We had intended to drive the Limestone Coast across to Victoria; however, border restrictions forced us to change our plans, so we slotted this in for our next visit.
-You can find out more about a road trip here from our friends, the Curious Campers, who have covered this extensively.
+Much of this region can be explored via a base in Mount Gambier.

 Highlights of the Limestone Coast we have on our list for next time: